Debugging Silent WebSocket Disconnects in Spring Boot (Tomcat 8KB Buffer Limit)

 • Clone the repo and navigate to the project directory.

-• Set app.websocket.workaround.enabled=false in application.properties.
+• Set server.tomcat.max-websocket-message-size.override=false in application.properties.

 • Run the app and connect via http://localhost:8080.